-Mr. Devlin is a Vice President of the Company and Group Executive of the Company's Veratex Group and has held these positions since December 1992.
+Mr. Devlin is a Vice President of the Company and Group Executive of the Company's Omnia Group (formerly known as the "Veratex Group") and has held these positions since December 1992.
 Previously, Mr. Devlin was an Executive Vice President of Omnicare from May 1989 to December 1992 and held the same position with the Veratex Group since May 1987 when it was owned and operated by Omnicare.

-Mr. Erhart retired as President of Grace in August 1990, having held that position since July 1989.
+Mr. Erhart retired as President of W.R.
+Grace and Co. (hereinafter "Grace"), Boca Raton, Florida (international specialty chemicals and packaging) in August 1990, having held that position since July 1989.
 Previously, he was Chairman of the Executive Committee of Grace and held that position from November 1986 to July 1989.
-He is a director of Grace, National, Omnicare and Roto-Rooter.
+He is a director of National and Omnicare.